urimerhav/discern-js/readme.md

 </script>
 ```

 That's it!
-All important events will now be automatically tracked and sent to your analytic solution.
+All important events will now be automatically tracked and sent to your analytics solution.